Turnover (food): Fillings

 Common turnover fillings include fruits such as apples, peaches and cherries, meats like chicken, beef and pork, vegetables such as potatoes, broccoli and onions, and savoury ingredients like cheese.
 Specialty versions are also found, such as wild rabbit and leek.
 In the United Kingdom, turnovers are usually filled with cooked apples, but any fruit can be used, as described in Mrs Beeton's Book of Household Management.

 In the United States, savoury products that are identified as a turnover (for example, "Beef Turnover" or "Cheesy Chicken Turnover") have to contain a certain amount of meat or poultry under the Food Standards and Labeling Policy.
-A similar law, the Meat Pie and Sausage Roll Regulation 1967 exists in the United Kingdom, which states that Pasties must contain meat that is a minimum 12.75% of the weight of the pastry.
+A similar law, the Meat Pie and Sausage Roll Regulation 1967 exists in the United Kingdom, which states that pasties must contain meat that is a minimum 12.75% of the weight of the pastry.
+In Australia and New Zealand, the Food Standards Australia New Zealand rules on meat pies, which covers turnovers, states that they must contain a minimum of 25% "meat flesh".

 List of turnover names

-Around the world, Turnovers are known by different names.
-For example, in the United Kingdom, turnover is generally used as the name for sweet versions, however savoury turnovers can be called Pasty, Bridie (a Scottish term), Clanger or Oggie.
-There are different used names around the world:
+Around the world, turnovers are known by different names.
+For example, in the United Kingdom, turnover is generally used as the name for sweet versions, however savoury turnovers can be called pasty, bridie (a Scottish term), clanger or oggie.
+There are different names used around the world: